 Curiously, this case is not unique.
 Some time ago, this blog reported on the discovery of a Nebraska-shaped field in Nebraska (see #426).
 Do you know of any other examples of liminal echoing?
 Drop us a line at firstname.lastname@example.org.

-Many thanks to Mr. Damiaans for providing us with the map shown above.
+Many thanks to Mr. Damiaans for signaling the eerie similarity.